The New School: Founding

-The New School for Social Research was founded by a group of university professors and researchers in 1919 as a school where adult students could "seek an unbiased understanding of the existing order, its genesis, growth and present working".
-Founders included economist and literary scholar Alvin Johnson, historians Charles A. Beard and James Harvey Robinson, economist Thorstein Veblen, and philosophers Horace M. Kallen and John Dewey.
+The New School for Social Research was founded by a small group of university professors and intellectuals in 1919 as a school where adult students could "seek an unbiased understanding of the existing order, its genesis, growth, and present working".
+Founders included economist and literary scholar Alvin Johnson, historians Charles A. Beard and James Harvey Robinson, economist Thorstein Veblen, and philosopher John Dewey.
 Beard, Dewey, and Robinson were all faculty at Columbia University and all supporters of the Great War.

-In October 1917, after Columbia University suppressed criticism of the United States by the faculty, related to World War I, it fired two professors who were critical of both Woodrow Wilson and Nicholas Murray Butler, Columbia University president.
-Charles A. Beard, Professor of Political Science, resigned his professorship at Columbia in protest, though he supported the war.
-His colleague James Harvey Robinson, who also supported the war, resigned in 1919 and both Beard and Robinson became founders of The New School.
+Events at Columbia University helped to precipitate the emergence of The New School.
+In October 1917, Columbia University suppressed faculty criticism of the United States's entry into World War I. Columbia fired two professors who were critical of both Woodrow Wilson and Nicholas Murray Butler, Columbia University's president.
+In response, Charles A. Beard, Professor of Political Science, resigned his professorship at Columbia in protest, though he supported the war.
+His colleague James Harvey Robinson, who also supported the war, resigned in 1919.
+Both Beard and Robinson became founders of The New School.
 John Dewey chose to remain on the faculty of Columbia.

-The New School plan was to offer the rigorousness of college education without degree matriculation or degree prerequisites.
-It was theoretically open to anyone, as the adult division today called Schools of Public Engagement remains in part.
-The first classes at the New School took the form of lectures followed by discussions, for larger groups, or as smaller conferences, for "those equipped for specific research".
+The New School's plan was to offer the rigorousness of a college education without degree matriculation or degree prerequisites.
+The institution was theoretically open to anyone, as is the adult division today, which today is called the Schools of Public Engagement.
+The SPE remains part of The New School.
+The first classes at The New School took the form of lectures followed by discussions, for larger groups, or as smaller conferences, for "those equipped for specific research".
 In the first semester, 100 courses, mostly in economics and politics, were offered by an ad hoc faculty that included Thomas Sewall Adams, Charles A. Beard, Horace M. Kallen, Harold Laski, Wesley Clair Mitchell, Thorstein Veblen, James Harvey Robinson, Graham Wallas, Charles B. Davenport, Elsie Clews Parsons, and Roscoe Pound.
-Many years later, The New School begin to offer degrees in line with the traditional university model.
+Within a few years, the faculty expanded, particularly in the performing arts, to include Aaron Copland, Martha Graham, Doris Humphrey, Charles Seeger, Henry Cowell, and the Group Theater.
+Decades later, The New School began to offer degrees in line with the traditional university model.
 John Cage, who came to study at The New School in 1933 with the experimental composer Henry Cowell, taught at The New School from 1950–1960, including courses such as Experimental Composition and Mycology.
 Cage's teaching at the school inspired the founding of Fluxus, through his students, including Yoko Ono.
 Cage was forced out by the Graduate Faculty who did not feel that he was appropriate to their ideal of an academic professor.